ARION

 Dr. Kazama looked at Ethan, who had followed them.
 “Get in first, please, and watch for the deck to come back around to us.
 You’ll need to hold his full weight when he crosses over the threshold.”

-The bear did as instructed and then held out both arms toward the opening once he had gravity beneath him.
+The bear did as instructed, and then held out both arms toward the opening once he had gravity beneath him.
 The hatchway was moving at a good clip and Ethan had to watch carefully for the deck to make a full revolution.
 He watched the scene outside the slotted wall and braced his feet upon the flooring.

 As soon as the doctor and patient came into his view, the otter shoved the opossum through.
 Ethan caught him in a gentle bear hug and immediately he felt wet blood dropping to his feet.
 Kazama jumped through farther down the corridor and then made his way back to their position.
 Ethan had gathered up Rocky in his arms and the chef looked as if he was about to pass out.